 Regardless of what they call themselves, if you have received a letter from them, they are attempting to collect a debt which they believe you owe.

 You’re probably asking yourself, “have I ever made a purchase or borrowed money from Credit Collection Services?”
-The answer is no. CCS purchases debt from creditors at a fraction of the money that is owed and then attempts to collect some or all of that alleged debt.
+The answer is no. CCS purchases debt from the original creditor at a fraction of the money that is owed and then attempts to collect some or all of that alleged debt.

 Shady Business Practices